souxls/llm-collections/README.md

 - [starcoder2](Home of StarCoder2!) - StarCoder2 is a family of code generation models (3B, 7B, and 15B), trained on 600+ programming languages from The Stack v2 and some natural language text such as Wikipedia, Arxiv, and GitHub issues.
 - [glake](https://github.com/intelligent-machine-learning/glake) - GLake: optimizing GPU memory management and IO transmission.
 - [vue0](https://github.com/zernonia/vue0) - Generate components with prompts.
+- [parlant](https://github.com/emcie-co/parlant) - LLM agents built for control.
+Designed for real-world use.
+Deployed in minutes.

 ## References

 - [GPT-Prompt-Hub](https://github.com/LichAmnesia/GPT-Prompt-Hub) - GPT-Prompt-Hub is an open-source community-driven repository dedicated to the collection, sharing, and refinement of custom GPT prompts.